 Where can I go fishing in Biloela?

-Lake Callide is one of the Shire’s top fishing spots
+Lake Callide is one of the shire’s top fishing spots

-Can I camp in Biloela?
+WHERE Can I STAY in Biloela?

 Queensland Heritage Park on Exhibition Ave, offers 48-hour, affordable powered and unpowered camp sites.
 Pets on application.